Nikita654/Test_task15/README.md

 # Test_task15
- Test task about components for latge project
+ Test task about components for large project